RisaDev/ExperimentsMainRepo/README.md

 ## [Customize+](https://github.com/Aether-Tools/CustomizePlus)
 - A plugin to scale your characters body parts according to your desires.
 - Maintained and developed mainly by Risa.

+## Acknowledgements
+This repository is using the code made for the [Sea Of Stars](https://github.com/Ottermandias/SeaOfStars) repository.